-Title of securities to be registered (1) Amount to be registered Proposed maximum offering price per share Proposed maximum aggregate offering price Amount of registration fee Common shares 2,000,000 shares \$1.74 per share \$3,480,000 \$448.22
+Title of securities to be registered (1) Amount to be registered (2) Proposed maximum offering price per share (3) Proposed maximum aggregate offering price (4) Amount of registration fee Common shares 7,500,000 shares \$1.45 per share \$10,875,000 \$1,263.68

-- (1) This registration statement covers shares of our common stock, par value \$0.001 per share, issuable pursuant to stock options and other equity incentive awards under our 2013 Stock Incentive Plan. - (2) We previously registered 5,500,000 shares of our common stock issuable pursuant to stock options and other equity incentive awards under our 2006 Stock Incentive Plan on a registration statement on Form S-8 (Registration No. 333-147626) and a further 7,000,000 shares of our common stock issuable pursuant to stock options and other equity incentive awards under our 2009 Stock Incentive Plan, as amended, on two registration statements on Form S-8 (Registration Nos.
-333-162264 and 333-172092).
-Our 2006 Stock Incentive Plan and our 2009 Stock Incentive Plan, as amended, have been superseded and replaced by our 2013 Stock Incentive Plan.
-This registration statement shall also cover an indeterminable number of additional shares which may become issuable under the 2013 Stock Incentive Plan by reason of any stock dividend, stock split, re-capitalization or any other similar transaction effected without the receipt of consideration which results in an increase in the number of the registrant's outstanding shares. - (3) The proposed maximum offering price per share is calculated in accordance with Rule 457(h) of the Securities Act of 1933, as amended, based upon (i) the exercise price of \$1.54 per share under outstanding options to purchase 25,000 shares being registered hereunder and (ii) with respect to the remaining 1,975,000 shares being registered hereunder, the average of the high and low prices of our common stock of \$1.74 per share, as reported on NYSE MKT on November 18, 2013. - (4) The proposed maximum aggregate offering price is based on the proposed maximum offering price per share times the total number of shares to be registered.
+- (1) This registration statement covers shares of our common stock, par value \$0.001 per share, issuable pursuant to stock options and other equity incentive awards under our 2014 Stock Incentive Plan. - (2) We previously registered 5,500,000 shares of our common stock issuable pursuant to stock options and other equity incentive awards under our 2006 Stock Incentive Plan on a registration statement on Form S-8 (Registration No. 333-147626), a further 7,000,000 shares of our common stock issuable pursuant to stock options and other equity incentive awards under our 2009 Stock Incentive Plan, as amended, on two registration statements on Form S-8 (Registration Nos.
+333-162264 and 333-172092), and a further 2,000,000 shares of our common stock issuable pursuant to stock options and other equity incentive awards under our 2013 Stock Incentive Plan on a registration statement on Form S-8 (Registration No. 333-192462).
+Our 2006 Stock Incentive Plan and our 2009 Stock Incentive Plan, as amended, were superseded and replaced by our 2013 Stock Incentive Plan.
+Our 2013 Stock Incentive Plan has been superseded and replaced by our 2014 Stock Incentive Plan.
+This registration statement shall also cover an indeterminable number of additional shares which may become issuable under the 2014 Stock Incentive Plan by reason of any stock dividend, stock split, re-capitalization or any other similar transaction effected without the receipt of consideration which results in an increase in the number of the registrant's outstanding shares. - (3) The proposed maximum offering price per share is calculated in accordance with Rule 457(h) of the Securities Act of 1933, as amended, based upon (i) the exercise price of \$1.32 per share under outstanding options to purchase 3,099,750 shares being registered hereunder and (ii) with respect to the remaining 4,400,250 shares being registered hereunder, the average of the high and low prices of our common stock of \$1.54 per share, as reported on NYSE MKT on January 7, 2015. - (4) The proposed maximum aggregate offering price is based on the proposed maximum offering price per share times the total number of shares to be registered.
 These amounts are calculated solely for the purpose of calculating the registration fee pursuant to Rule 457(h)(1) under the Securities Act of 1933, as amended.